Massacre of Kondomari

 The Massacre of Kondomari (Σφαγή στο Κοντομαρί) was the execution of male civilians from the village of Kondomari in Crete by an ad hoc firing squad consisting of German paratroopers on 2 June 1941 during World War II.
-The shooting was the first of a series of reprisals in Crete.
-It was orchestrated by Generaloberst Kurt Student, in retaliation for the participation of Cretans in the Battle of Crete which had ended with the surrender of the island two days earlier.
-The massacre was photographed by Franz-Peter Weixler, a German army war propaganda correspondent, whose negatives were discovered 39 years later in the Federal German archives by a Greek journalist.
+The shooting was the first of a series of reprisals in Crete, orchestrated by Generaloberst Kurt Student, in retaliation for the participation of Cretans in the Battle of Crete which had ended with the surrender of the island two days earlier.
+The massacre was photographed by Franz-Peter Weixler, a German army war propaganda correspondent, whose negatives were discovered 39 years later in the federal German archives by a Greek journalist.

 Background

 Geography

 The village of Kondomari is part of the Platanias municipality and is located near the north coast of Crete, 18 km west of the city of Chania and 3 km southeast of the Maleme airstrip.

 During the Battle of Crete

 The Battle of Crete began on 20 May 1941 with a large-scale airborne invasion aimed to capture the island's strategic locations.
 As was proven in practice, one of the most important locations was the Maleme airstrip and its surrounding region.
-Its capture allowed the Luftwaffe to fly in large-scale reinforcements of troops and supplies that eventually determined the outcome of the Battle.
+Its capture allowed the Luftwaffe to fly in large-scale reinforcements of troops and supplies that eventually determined the outcome of the battle.

 In the morning of 20 May 1941, German paratroopers of the III Battalion of the 1st Air Landing Assault Regiment were dropped southeast of Maleme.
 Their landing site extended to Platanias and included Kondomari.
 The invaders were confronted by New Zealand troops from the 21st and 22nd Battalions, joined by ill-armed local civilians carrying primitive weapons.
 The paratroopers experienced strong resistance and suffered severe losses that totaled nearly 400 men out of 600, including their commander Major Otto Scherber.
 Eugen Meindl, the regiment's commander, was shot through the chest during his parachute jump near the Platanias bridge but survived.
 He was replaced by Oberst Hermann-Bernhard Ramcke.